bombcheck/FB.Light/README.md

 * Runs on an ESP8266 (I used a NodeMCU-board with an ESP-12E).
 * Easy integration into your existing WiFi network.
+* Max. power consumption can be defined (`#define MAX_CURRENT`): Protects your power supply by cutting brightness if current draw exceeds configured value.
 * Responsive user interface which can be used with any desktop or mobile web browser.
 * Static color can be selected with a decent, delay-free colorwheel.
 * Many different effect-modes which can be tweaked and customized.
 They look great on both strips and matrices.